CyVerse-learning-materials/container_camp_workshop_2018/dockerintro.rst

 Testing Docker installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once you are done installing Docker, test your Docker installation by running the following:
+Once you are done installing Docker, test your Docker installation by running the following to make sure you are using version 1.13 or higher:

 .. code-block:: bash

-	$ docker
+	$ docker --version
+	Docker version 17.09.0-ce, build afdb6d4

-You should see a whole bunch of lines showing the different options available with `docker`.
-Alternatively you can test by running the following:
+If you run with `--version` you should see a whole bunch of lines showing the different options available with `docker`.
+Alternatively you can test your installation by running the following:

 .. code-block:: bash